MathiasLorenz/miniURL/README.md

 My for-fun implementation of a URL shortening service through and API.

-Supports creation of shortened URLs by randomly generated identifiers and retrieving these (as a redirect) through the API.
+Supports creation of shortened URLs by either randomly generated identifiers or by a specified, desired short URL.
+And of course retrieving these (as a redirect) through the API.
 Only has a couple of hard coded users, as user administration has not been a priority yet.

 Things I want to do in the future (but no plans right now): User handling with IdentityServer4 and web front-end (Blazor?).